 Mohammed has been a Trustee of Penny Brohn UK since 2013.

-Kate has been a Trustee of Penny Brohn UK since January 2017.
+Kate has been a Trustee of Penny Brohn Cancer Care since 2017.

 Kate Groombridge was diagnosed with cancer and has used Penny Brohn’s services since 2007.
-She has worked across the world as a marketer for prestigious clients and is a Chartered Institute of Marketing member.
-She runs her own company and recently completed qualifications in project management, allowing her to work on extensive transformation programmes.
-Kate recently rallied 30 colleagues to volunteer in Penny Brohn’s gardens.
+She has worked with global prestigious brands as a marketing account director, prior to setting up her own business working within financial services as a project manager.
+She now works full time for Lloyds Banking Group having recently completed qualifications in project management, allowing her to work on extensive transformation programmes.

-Charlotte has been a Trustee of Penny Brohn UK since January 2017.
+Charlotte has been a Trustee of Penny Brohn Cancer Care since 2017.

-Charlotte White runs an executive coaching, training and consultancy business.
-She has 12 years’ experience in fundraising, specialising in mid-value and major giving, including at the National Trust.
-She coaches not-for-profit sector chief executives and senior leaders, to succeed in demanding roles whilst maintaining a healthy work-life balance.
-She also provides fundraising consultancy and develops bespoke training courses for UK and international charities.
+Charlotte White runs a leadership coaching and training business for the non-profit sector.
+Charly has 15 years’ experience in fundraising, specialising in mid-value and major giving, including at the National Trust.
+She provides coaching and training to non-profit sector leaders and teams, helping her clients to succeed in demanding roles whilst maintaining a healthy balance.

-Rebecca has been a Trustee of the Charity since January 2017.
+Rebecca has been a Trustee of Penny Brohn Cancer Care since 2017.

 Rebecca Granger has over 20 years’ senior leadership experience.
 She helps develop technology and digital strategies to deliver business objectives and valued patient and clinician services.
-She is passionate about engaging people to take ownership of their wellbeing and how this improves quality of life.
-Rebecca was Nuffield Health’s Executive Director for Digital Services, before becoming a Director and Partner at Technomed Ltd. She also worked within the hospitality industry for 11 years, including over six years at Dorchester Collections.
+She is passionate about engaging people to take ownership of their wellbeing and how this improves the quality of life.
+Rebecca is currently responsible for leading the i-Care Digital Transformation Programme across the Ramsay UK hospital group.
+Prior to then, she has had an extensive career working with leading health operators Nuffield Health and HCA Healthcare UK.

-Jacqui became a Trustee for Penny Brohn UK in January 2017.
+Jacqui has been a Trustee of Penny Brohn Cancer Care since 2017.